clegaard/clegaard.github.io/content/publications/_index.md

 +++

 For a list of my publications, see my [Google Scholar account](https://scholar.google.com/citations?user=NwJFl9cAAAAJ&hl=en).
-Below is a list of publications sorted by year of publication, unlike the link above these are updated manually.
+Below is a list of publications sorted by year of publication.

 # 2023